The King's Man: Plot

 To keep the United States from entering the war, Erik Jan Hanussen, an adviser to Kaiser Wilhelm II, sends the Zimmermann Telegram, encouraging Mexico to invade the United States.
 Although British Intelligence intercepts the message, Polly deciphers it, but American President Woodrow Wilson refuses to join the war, citing a lack of concrete proof.
 The Shepherd recruits Vladimir Lenin to overthrow the Tsar and remove Russia from the war, sending an assassin to execute the Romanov family.
 Conrad is commissioned into the Grenadier Guards against his father's wishes.
 King George V arranges to have him assigned to London.
 Determined to fight in the war, Conrad swaps places with Scottish soldier Archie Reid, giving him the nickname "Lancelot" to send his father a message.
 Disguised as Archie, a member of the Black Watch, Conrad volunteers for a mission into no man's land to retrieve information from a wounded British agent.
 Upon his return, a fellow soldier who knows Archie accuses him of being a German spy and shoots him dead, devastating Orlando.
 The information he recovered verifies the authenticity of the Zimmermann Telegram.

 After Wilson again refuses to enter the war despite Conrad's proof, Orlando learns that the President is being blackmailed with footage of being seduced by Shepherd's agent, Mata Hari, and resolves to recover the negatives.
 Upon defeating Mata Hari at the American embassy, Orlando identifies her cashmere scarf and locates its origin.
 Orlando parachutes onto the mountaintop sanctuary of the Shepherd, who is revealed to be Morton.
 Morton had arranged Kitchener's assassination and faked his own death.
 Orlando fights and kills him with Shola's help.
 Polly recovers the film, which is delivered to Wilson.
 He then burns it and brings the United States into the war.

-Following the war, Orlando purchases the Kingsman Tailor Shop as a front for his organisation.
-Orlando, Shola, Polly, King George V, Archie, and the US Ambassador to the UK form the original Kingsmen, each being assigned a codename from the King Arthur legend to honour Conrad.
+Following the war, Orlando purchases the Kingsman Tailor Shop as a front for his organization.
+Orlando, Shola, Polly, King George V, Archie, and the US Ambassador to the UK form the original Kingsman agency, each being assigned a codename from the King Arthur legend to honour Conrad.

-In a mid-credit scene, Hanussen, having assumed command of Shepherd's organisation, introduces Lenin to the Romanovs' assassin, Adolf Hitler.
+In a mid-credit scene, Hanussen, having assumed command of Shepherd's organization, introduces Lenin to the Romanovs' assassin, Adolf Hitler.